bakhterets/my_cv/README.md

 # Ilia's Curriculum Vitae
 ## Summary
-I'm a System Engineer with 6 years of experience inengineering,
+I'm a System Engineer with 6 years of experience in engineering,
 administrating, automating and implementing IaC approaches.
 My goal is to implement automation and monitoring at all steps
 of the software and system development.
 I believe that process